-Member Services - Practitioners, providers or members can speak with a Member Services representative if assistance is needed with, or have questions about, the Health Plan or specific benefits.
-A Member Services representative is available by calling the Member Service Contact Center @ 800-777-7902, 8:00 a.m. to 8:00 p.m., 7 days a week (TTY users may call 711).
+Member Services - Practitioners, providers or members can speak with a Member Services representative if assistance is needed with, or there are questions about the Health Plan or specific benefits.
+A Member Services representative is available by calling the Member Service Contact Center at 800-777-7902, 8:00 a.m. to 8:00 p.m., 7 days a week (TTY users may call 711).